mbarrett/node-js-code-test/README.md

 ## Acceptance criteria ##

-In order to confirm your program is working correctly, we have provided some test input and output for your use.
+In order to confirm your API is working correctly, we have provided some test input and output for your use.
 Implement these details however you consider most appropriate.

-## Test input:##
+**Test input:**

 5 5